Why the Internet of Things and the rise of chatbots will change the way we work

 A smart office is a place in which you can work faster, focus, and achieve more in less time.
 It’s not about buying smarter products and connected objects that won’t really make you more efficient.

-The intelligence rather lies in the combination of new infrastructures and a unique workplace interaction.
+The intelligence rather lies in the combination of new infrastructures and unique workplace interaction.
 It is what can turn your office into a smarter one.
 One that empowers you to be more productive, to feel more comfortable, and to focus on what really matters: your work.

 So the Internet of Things will certainly bring more comfort and interconnectivity in the workplace by replacing the old infrastructure.
 But be prepared to see messaging platforms and chatbots change the way we interact and perform at work, enabling collaboration and integrating existing work habits under one roof.